NewPages Guide to Literary Magazines

 One of Canada's most admired journals, publishing contemporary poetry, short fiction, and creative nonfiction by emerging and established writers from across the country and around the world.

-The Mantle is an online journal founded in 2017 dedicated to compelling, contemporary poetry.
+The Mantle Poetry is an online journal founded in 2017 dedicated to compelling, contemporary poetry.
 We are committed to publishing the most memorable poetry we receive, whether raw or refined.

 The Meadow is the annual print and online literary journal of Truckee Meadows Community College in Reno, Nevada.